Ventero/kongregate-userscripts/README.md

 #### [Chat Line Highlighting][highlighting]

 Allows highlighting of messages containing specific words or sent by specific users in chat.
+Also see the [Extended Chat Line Highlighting](#extended-chat-line-highlighting) script.

 License: MIT/X11 license